owulveryck/blog/content/post/simple-rnn-in-go.md

 5    | 5 6 1 2 3 4
 6    | 6 1 2 3 4 5
 7    | 1 2 3 4 5 6
-     | ...
+8    | ? ? ? ? ? ?

-What will be the winning sequence of week 8?
+Question: What will be the winning sequence of week 8?

 "2 3 4 5 6 1".
 Cool, you are rich!
 How did you do?
 You have memorized the sequence.
 RNN does exactly the same.